apache/cloudstack-docs-rn/source/upgrade/upgrade-4.3.rst

    If you're using your own package repository, change this line to read as appropriate for your |version| repository.

 #.
 Now that you have the repository configured, it's time to upgrade the ``cloudstack-management``.

    .. sourcecode:: bash

        $ sudo yum upgrade cloudstack-management

 #.
 Now it's time to restart the management server

    .. sourcecode:: bash

        $ sudo service cloudstack-management start

-Xen/XenServer hypervisor
+hypervisor: XenServer
 ------------------------

    **(XenServer only)** Copy vhd-utils file on CloudStack management servers.